• Skip to primary navigation

 • fresh basil leaves

-• 1 tbsp extra virgin olive oil. plus more for jars if preserving
+• 1 tablespoon extra virgin olive oil. plus more for jars if preserving

 • salt for sauce and pasta